To help demystify the fertility world, we’ve put together this list of some of the most common fertility terms and their definitions.

 A fertility treatment that involves getting pregnant without having sex.
 The term usually refers to intrauterine insemination (IUI), a medical procedure where sperm is inserted directly into the womb (uterus) using a long, thin tube.

-The procedure in which the outer layer of the embryo is thinned by a laser to help the embryo implant more easily.
+The procedure in which the outer layer of the embryo is thinned by a laser helps the embryo implant more easily.

 Assisted Reproductive Technology

 A collective term used to describe fertility treatment.